mechneurolab/MRE134/README.md

 MRE_134_Mu_4D is a 4D zipped NifTi file that contains the warped shear stiffness (kPa) of each participant in MNI space (91 x 109 x 91 x 134)

 MRE_134_Xi_4D is a 4D zipped NifTi file that contains the warped damping ratio of each participant in MNI space (91 x 109 x 91 x 134)

+Demographic data from each participant is also provided as an excel file.